The entire book appears at this link with chapters added after appearing online:

 Relativistic astrophysicists continue their ongoing debate

-what could possibly survive the backwards arrow of time or would
+survive the backwards arrow of time or would want to?

 Inspired by the last few fleeting days of pure unadulterated

 fun, Tyger home alone stares smartly at the Atlanta Braves versus

 Los Angeles Dodgers matchup managing to daydream nevertheless